nhathpham/Scalable-Bird-Detection-Forecast/README.md

 **2.1 Algorithm selection:**
 - *Initial testing*: evaluated several time series forecasting models on a sample of 50 species (700 models).
 Narrowed down options to Prophet and Silverkite for performance and scalability
 - *Comparison Silverkite and Prophet*:
-  + Both accept similar time series data and provide options for customizing seasonality, holidays, trend handling, and hyperparameter tuning.
+  + Both accept provide options for customizing seasonality, holidays, trend handling, and hyperparameter tuning.
   + Prophet uses a Bayesian approach to fit a model
   + Silverkite uses more traditional models such as a ridge, elastic net, and boosted trees
   + Both can model linear growth.
 Only Silverkite can handle square root and quadratic growth, while only Prophet can model logistic growth.